facundoolano/restpect/README.md

 * For maps, compare the value of each key in the spec with the value at the same key of the response, using `expect` recursively.
+* For sets, check that each element in the spec matches some element in the response, comparing with `expect` recursively.
+This is useful to look for an element somewhere in a list, regardless of the position.
 * For other collections, compare each element in the spec with the same element at the same position in the response, using `expect` recursively.
 * For functions, pass the value in the response to the spec function expecting a